 3.2 Radiative feedback analysis

 To better understand how increasing Arctic moisture contributes to a change in radaitve forcing, we follow the classical radiative kernel approach using the ERA5 and CAM5 surface, all-sky radiative kernels from Huang and Huang (2023) and Pendergrass et al. (2018), respectively.
 The moisture kernel quantifies the radiative response to the moistening caused by 1 K warming, assuming constant relative humidity.
 The water vapor feedback is integrated through the tropospheric column (below ~300 hPa) and we use the local feedback, which considers the surface temperature response at each latitude or an area-weighted average over the Arctic region (70-90 N).
 The contribution of each moisture source region to the Arctic water vapor feedback is computed by subtracting the water vapor tagged from each region individually from the total water vapor at each level and gridpoint then computing the feedback parameter.
-All analysis focuses on June-July-August (JJA) means to examine the summertime Arctic water vapor feedback and its associated moisture transport.1.
-Serreze, M. C. & Francis, J. A. The Arctic Amplification Debate.
+All analysis focuses on June-July-August (JJA) means to examine the summertime Arctic water vapor feedback and its associated moisture transport.

+References

+1. Serreze, M. C. & Francis, J. A. The Arctic Amplification Debate.
 Clim.
 Change 76, 241–264 (2006).